baolhq/soulforge/README.md

 # SoulForge

-**SoulForge** is a cross-platform dungeon crawler game focused on loot, combat, and storytelling, inspired by _Grim Tides_.
-It features turn-based combat and a simple dungeon-crawling grid, delivering a rich and immersive gaming experience.
+**SoulForge** is a cross-platform dungeon crawler game focused on loot, combat, and storytelling, inspired by _Grim Tides_ and _Knights of Pen & Paper_.
+It features turn-based combat and dungeon-crawling grid, delivering a rich and immersive gaming experience.

 ### Features